Fences, Trees, Boundaries & Noise

 Sue for Nuisance

 Whenever someone else’s unreasonable action interferes with your enjoyment of your property, that action creates what is called a private nuisance.
-If you are the one affected by the nuisance, by your neighbor’s blasting stereo or howling dog, you can sue the neighbor.
+If you are the one affected by the nuisance, by your neighbor’s blasting stereo or howling dog, you can sue the neighbor and/or the neighbor’s landlord.
 You can ask the court for money damages or to make the neighbor stop the noise (that is, to have the nuisance abated).
 For money damages alone, you can use small claims court; for a court order to stop the noise, you may have to sue in regular court.
 A few states limit what subjects can be addressed in small claims court.
 (See Chapter 20 for small claims limitations.)

 What you really want is for the noise to disappear.
 However, having the neighbor ordered to pay you money can be amazingly effective in regaining your quiet.
 If the noise continues, you have a “continuing nuisance” and can sue again and again.